UST-QuAntiL/QuantumTranspiler/README.md

 Since this project uses [Q#](https://learn.microsoft.com/en-us/azure/quantum/install-python-qdk?tabs=tabid-conda) and [Rigetti](https://pyquil-docs.rigetti.com/en/stable/start.html) simulation, these frameworks also need to be installed.

-To access the coupling maps of the IBM QPUs an [IBM QX Token](https://quantum-computing.ibm.com/account) is needed.
+To access the coupling maps of the IBM QPUs, an [IBM Quantum Token](https://quantum-computing.ibm.com/account) is needed.
 This must be saved in the environment to access the services (see [Access IBM Quantum Systems](https://qiskit.org/documentation/install.html#install-access-ibm-q-devices-label)).

 To start the backend run
 ```bash